HandsOnDataViz/book/docs/HandsOnDataViz.md

 *Percent* is another common term that becomes more useful for comparisons when we use it more precisely.
-Nearly everyone understands how *percentage* refers to a *ratio*, such as [the 1960s commercial](https://en.wikipedia.org/wiki/Trident_gum) that curiously claimed how 4 out of 5 dentists (or 80 percent) recommend sugarless gum for their patients who chew gum.
-Even if we never saw the survey data, nor understood how the fifth dentist resisted such intense peer pressure, we intuitively grasp the concept of percentage. \[TODO:
+Nearly everyone understands how *percentage* refers to a *ratio*, such as [the old 1970s commercial](https://en.wikipedia.org/wiki/Trident_gum) that curiously claimed how 4 out of 5 dentists (or 80 percent) recommend sugarless gum for their patients who chew gum.[19]
+Even if we never saw the survey data, nor understood how the fifth dentist resisted such intense peer pressure, we intuitively grasp the concept of percentage.
-Discuss if anyone gets my gum reference here, or if it just shows my age!\]

-But troubles sometimes arise when using the word to compare numbers, and here’s where more precision helps.
+But troubles can arise when using that word to compare numbers, and here’s where we need to carefully choose our words.
 One term is *percent change* (or percent increase or decrease), which works best when comparing *old versus new values*.
-For example, if 4 dentists recommended sugarless gum in 1960, but peer pressure finally prevailed and 5 dentists recommend it in 2020, we calculate the percent change as
-`(New value - Old value) / Old value`, or `(5-4)/4 = 1/4 = 0.25 = 25%`.
+For example, if 4 dentists recommended sugarless gum in 1960, but peer pressure finally prevailed and 5 dentists recommend it in 2020, we calculate the percent change as `(New value - Old value) / Old value`, or `(5-4)/4 = 1/4 = 0.25 = 25%`.

 A different term is *percentage points*, which works best when comparing